vebbis321/thel.foo/content/posts/custom-text-field/index.md

 }
 ```

 Why is this bad?
 The problem now is that every change in the `EmailTextField` will affect the `PasswordTextField`.
 This approach also gets incrementally worse.
 Why?
 What if we created a text field for the name input (`NameTextField`) and used the `PasswordTextField` as the superclass?
 Now the `NameTextField` is affected by the changes in `PasswordTextField` which is affected by the changes in the `EmailTextField`.
 This leads to no clear separation and is considered bad practice.

 ### Write them from scratch

-If you wrote all the classes from scratch you will achieve clear separation between the classes and they will not depend on each other.
+If you wrote all the classes from scratch you will achieve clear separation between them, and they will not depend on each other.
 So why is this bad?
 The reason is that we now have a lot of unnecessary code duplication.
 We know that all of these classes have similar setup, so there must be a better way.

 ### Use custom configuration for each text field

 This is the best approach.
-We can create a dynamic configuration that will set up each of these text fields differently when we create an instance of them, but they will still use the same class.
-I use this in the [MessengerClone](https://github.com/vebbis321/MessengerClone) application and this is common in production code.
+We can pass a configuration that can dynamically configure the text fields individually when we create an instance of them, but they will still use the same class.
+I use this in the [Messenger clone](https://github.com/vebbis321/MessengerClone) application, and it's common in production code.

 ## SwiftUI preview